 However, Martin (2018, 2020) claims that sub-lexical scope is possible with event-denoting subjects, pointing out that (5b) is accepted more readily by native speakers of English than (5a):

-(5) a.
-Fred accidentally shot his dog on December 23! #He eventually killed it on December 25.
+- (5) a.
+Fred accidentally shot his dog on December 23! #He eventually killed it on December 25.3 - b.
+Fred accidentally shot his dog on December 23!
+This gunshot eventually killed it on December 25.